 Carbon steel drill bits that are coated with titanium nitride or high speed steel drill bits work best for nearly all kinds of metal.

 In addition, you can also use a cobalt steel bit for very hard metal, such as stainless steel or cast irons.
 I have done a full article here on what I believe the best drill bits for metal are.
+These are fairly cheap and I don't know why anybody would buy a drill bit sharpener with sets like this available at this sort of price.

 Fixing The Metal